IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``./asadmin $ASADMIN_OPTS create-jvm-options "\-Ddataverse.files.storage-driver-id=swift"``

+.. _Branding Your Installation:

 Branding Your Installation
 --------------------------

-Dataverse provides configurable options for easy-to-add (and maintain) custom branding to your Dataverse installation.
+Dataverse provides configurable options for easy-to-add (and maintain) custom branding for your Dataverse installation.
 Downloadable sample HTML and CSS files are provided below which you can edit as you see fit.
 It's up to you to create a directory in which to store these files, such as ``/var/www/dataverse`` in the examples below.

 You can add a custom welcome/homepage as well as other custom content, to further brand your installation and make it your own.
 Here are the custom branding and content options you can add: